tracsman/vdcWorkshop/DIY/Maximus/Module05.md

 # DIY Workshop Maximus - Step 5

 ## Abstract
-In this step, a new spoke VNet (Spoke02-VNet) is created and peered with the hub.
+In this step, a second spoke VNet (Spoke02) is created and peered with the hub.
 A VM Scale Set comprising of 2 VM instances is deployed behind a network load balancer in the spoke VNet.

 ## Observations
 Once you're done with this step, you would have learned how to serve web contents from VMs in a VM Scale Set configured behind a load balancer.